{{ result.summaryTitle }}

 TZID

-A timezone identifier parameter attached to a date-time field.
+A time-zone identifier attached to local date-time fields.

 VALARM